Privy Garden of the Palace of Whitehall: From Privy Garden to Whitehall Gardens

 After the destruction by fire of the Palace of Whitehall in 1698, the surroundings of the Privy Garden changed dramatically.
 Most of the palace buildings had been burned down in the 1698 fire; others were torn down as the last vestiges of the old Tudor and Stuart Palace were removed.
 With the demise of the Privy Gallery, the Privy Garden was extended north to include the Pebble Court behind the Banqueting House.

 The garden remained in Crown ownership but it became neglected and filthy with the departure of the monarchy from Whitehall.
 In 1733 the Duke of Richmond and other residents of the surviving properties adjoining the garden petitioned that they be allowed to lease the "void ground" of the garden.
-The Crown agreed, and in 1734 most of the garden was leased to the Dukes of Richmond and Montagu, the Earl of Loudon and Sir Conyers D'Arcy.
+The Crown agreed, and in 1734 most of the garden was leased to the Dukes of Richmond and Montagu, the Earl of Loudon and Sir Conyers Darcy.

 When Canaletto painted a view of the garden looking north from the Duke of Richmond's dining room in Richmond House in 1747, it was a last view of a prospect that was soon to disappear with the demolition of the old palace's Holbein Gate adjoining the garden.
 Parliament Street was driven through the western side of the garden in 1750 to connect Whitehall to the Palace of Westminster.
 At the start of the 19th century the garden's "decayed wall, long fringed by pamphlets, ballads, and ragged advertisements" was removed and replaced by an iron railing and newly planted trees.
 Its north side remained "most confused and unpleasant", terminating in a maze of "fifty narrow passages, formed by sheds, blank walls, the residences of the nobility, and the workshops of the tradesmen."